cypress-io/cypress-documentation/content/guides/component-testing/mounting-svelte.md

 > The `--component` flag will launch us directly into component testing

 And launch the browser of your choice.
-In the spec list, click on **stepper.cy.ts** and you will see the stepper component mounted in the test area.
+In the spec list, click on **stepper.cy.js** and you will see the stepper component mounted in the test area.

 <DocsImage